Random Source

 Details

 Specify the mean value of a Gaussian (normal) distribution as a scalar or a string vector of length .
-If a string vector is specified, the block generates a matrix by , containing a separate random distribution in each channel, where is the value specified in the Samples per frame parameter.
+If a string vector is specified, the block generates a matrix to , containing a separate random distribution in each channel, where is the value that is specified in the parameters Samples per frame.

-The values of the Mean and Variance parameters must be scalars or have the same number of columns.
+The values of parameters Mean and Variance must be scalars or have the same number of columns.

-To generate a complex output signal with a Gaussian
+To generate a complex output signal with distribution Gaussian`set the value for the parameter Complexity to `Complex

-and specify the complex value in the Mean parameter.
-For more information, refer to the description of the Signal complexity parameter.
+and specify the complex value in the parameter Mean.
+For more information, see the description of the parameter Complexity.

 Dependencies

-To use this parameter, set the Source type to Gaussian
+To use this parameter, set the Source type parameters to .
+Gaussian

 .